flashonfire/flashonfire/README.md

 # 💫 About Me:
+Computer Science Engineering student specializing in embedded systems and software development.
+Passionate about Linux, low-level programming, and cybersecurity.
-I'm a passionate French developer and cybersecurity enthusiast who loves learning new things !
+I love learning new things !

 Currently studying at the Polytech engineering school